aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

 ---

-<p style='text-align: justify;'> I am a postdoctoral fellow at Stanford's King Center on Global Development.
+<p style='text-align: justify;'> I am a postdoctoral fellow at Stanford's King Center on Global Development and an incoming Assistant Professor at University College London (UCL) in Fall 2025.
 I hold a PhD in Politics from the University of Oxford.
 I visited Yale during my PhD and before Oxford, I studied at Mannheim focusing on Advanced Quantitative Methods in Political Science. <br><br>

 My research focuses on topics related to the Political Economy, Development, and Historical Political Economy, with a focus on identity and inequality.
  <br><br>